What is Remineralizing Toothpaste?

 A woman showing her teeth

-Let's walk through some other tips to keep your smile fresh (besides brushing with remineralizing toothpaste, of course!).
+Let's walk through some other tips on how to remineralize your teeth to keep your smile fresh (besides brushing with remineralizing toothpaste, of course!).

 FLOSS WITH EXPANDABLE FLOSS DAILY